NREL/PVDegradationTools/sign-cla.md

 2. Make an account on [GitHub](https://github.com/) if you don't already have one.

-3. File a pull request on this project (the PVDegradationTools Project), as [outlined below](#filing-the-pull-request).
+3. File a pull request on this project (the pvdeg Project), as [outlined below](#filing-the-pull-request).

-4. Email the PVDegradationTools Sourceror, as [outlined below](#sending-the-email).
+4. Email the pvdeg Sourceror, as [outlined below](#sending-the-email).

 5. Wait for an Alliance team member to merge your pull request.
 You may start opening pull requests for the project you're contributing to but we will